praveer-k/ml-en-assessment/README.md

 - https://www.python.org/downloads/
 - https://python-poetry.org/docs/

-Onece the above dependencies are installed clone the repository and cd into the directory
+Once the above dependencies are installed clone the repository and cd into the directory

-With in the repository directory, run the following command:
+Within the repository directory, run the following command:

 ```bash
 poetry shell